 After running on a mandate of ending the incomparably high cost of bus travel for Liverpool Students, Guild President Rory secured an exclusive ticket for Liverpool students at a discounted rate.
 After going head to head with Arriva, Rory came out victorious saving Liverpool students all-important pennies on their 699 journeys

-In 2017, as a result of a submission to Change It and a campus-wide Preferendum, the Student Officers told final year students ‘Don’t Complete, Hit Delete’ and boycott the National Student Survey due to changes to the Teaching Excellence Framework that could lead to an increase in tuition fees.
-Throughout last year, the Student Officer team fronted a sassy and very successful campaign, they talked to anyone and everyone about it on campus, and a starred in a video detailing the much better ways to spend to your time.
-The efforts of the campaign team resulted in the NSS not meeting the 50% threshold – rendering any data gathered unpublishable, delaying Government plans to link tuition fees to TEF and preventing large increases to your student debt – a real testament to how a Student Officer campaign can cause real effect not only on campus but nationwide!
+In 2017, as a result of a submission to Change It and a campus-wide Preferendum, the Student Officers told final year students ‘Don’t Complete, Hit Delete’ and boycott the National Student Survey, for that year only, due to changes to the Teaching Excellence Framework that could lead to an increase in tuition fees.
+Throughout that year, the Student Officer team fronted a sassy and very successful campaign, they talked to anyone and everyone about it on campus, and a starred in a video detailing the much better ways to spend to your time.
+The efforts of the campaign team resulted in the 2017 NSS not meeting the 50% threshold – rendering any data gathered unpublishable, delaying Government plans to link tuition fees to TEF and preventing large increases to your student debt – a real testament to how a Student Officer campaign can cause real effect not only on campus but nationwide!